 Part 3 - Line 4a

-ADVOCACY THIS PROGRAM AIMS TO INFLUENCE PUBLIC POLICY AND RESOURCE DECISIONS WITHIN POLITICAL, ECONOMIC AND SOCIAL SYSTEMS.
+ADVOCACY THIS PROGRAM AIMS TO CREATE LASTING SYSTEMS CHANGE BY INFLUENCING PUBLIC POLICY AND RESOURCE DECISIONS WITHIN POLITICAL, ECONOMIC, AND SOCIAL SYSTEMS.
 APPROACHING POLICY MAKERS, INCLUDING LEGISLATORS, WE ADDRESS ISSUES RELATIVE TO THE EXPANSION OF SCHOOL HEALTH CARE AND QUALITY OF THAT CARE, AS WELL AS POLICY AGENDA ITEMS.
 ALL ADVOCACY IS NON-PARTISAN AND UNRELATED TO ANY CAMPAIGNS FOR OFFICE.
 ADVOCACY INCLUDES SOCIAL MEDIA CAMPAIGNS, PUBLIC SPEAKING AND COMMUNITY ORGANIZING AROUND A CENTRAL ISSUE.
 SOCIAL MEDIA, ELECTRONIC NEWSLETTERS, ACTION ALERTS AND OUR WEBSITE ARE ALL IMPORTANT IN COMMUNICATION WITH OUR MEMBERS, CHAMPIONS, STAKEHOLDERS AND GRASSROOTS ADVISORS WHO MESSAGE TO A VARIETY OF AUDIENCES.
 A CENTRAL COMPONENT OF OUR ADVOCACY IS TO BUILD THE ABILITY OF YOUTH TO PARTICIPATE IN DECISION-MAKING PROCESSES THAT IMPACT THEM.

 Name (title) | Role | Hours | Compensation |